mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

  - Driven by integration with curriculum based learning settings to devise a map - similar to drive of Bevan and colleagues to justify learning happening in science-focused tinkering exhibits in museums [-@bevan_learning_2015; -@petrich_it_2013]

-The start of the discussion is is draft form in the next chapter.
+The start of the discussion is in draft form in the next chapter.

 See outline here - > insert link. https://mickfuzz.github.io/phd4/chapter/2022/09/07/Results-Maps.html

-However, rather than a focus on concepts of personal / transferable knowledge, the remainder of this section focuses on appropriation of practices.

 LINK HERE TO MIDDLE LEVEL CONSTRUCT - TO INTEGRATE HERE?